 The service is overseen by Tom Cave.
-Tom undertook a residency training program at University of Glasgow and holds a MSc in Clinical Oncology from University of Birmingham.
+Tom undertook a residency training program at University of Glasgow and holds an MSc in Clinical Oncology from University of Birmingham.
 Cancer management is a team effort and requires support from colleagues in surgery, anaesthesia, diagnostic imaging, nursing, and physiotherapy.
 The multi-disciplinary team at Cave Veterinary Specialists is well placed to provide this.
-We are the largest dedicated oncology referral service in the south west but still believe that every client and every pet is an individual and needs our individual care, love, and attention.
+We are the largest dedicated oncology referral service in the South West but still believe that every client and every pet is an individual and needs our individual care, love, and attention.

-Currently we refer pets on for radiotherapy and have good working relationships with the closest radiotherapy centers which are located in south-eastern England.
+Currently we refer pets on for radiotherapy and have good working relationships with the closest radiotherapy centres which are located in South-East England.
 This allows us to discuss if radiotherapy is a consideration in the treatment plan and to streamline the process by performing initial imaging and assessments here prior to travel on for radiotherapy.
-We have regular outpatient chemotherapy clinics here at the hospital and, in some cases, can also support your primary care vet in providing some chemo treatments closer to home.
+We have regular outpatient chemotherapy clinics here at the hospital and, in some cases, can also support your primary care vet in providing some chemotherapy treatments closer to home.

 We can also undertake treatments designed to improve the ability of the pet’s own immune system to combat a tumour and have a wide range of palliative care options including pain management, bisphosphonates to improve bone strength and manage hypercalcaemia, and interventional radiology stenting.
 We are actively involved in developing new treatment options and regularly attend and present at international oncology meetings.